19hours/sg-statutes/Acts/Work Injury Compensation Act.md

 [5/2008]

-### Commissioner may receive and pay to dependants, etc., money due to dead or mentally incapacitated employee from employer
+### Commissioner may receive and pay to dependants, etc., money due from employer to employee who is dead or lacks mental capacity

 22\.—(1) Notwithstanding anything in any written law relating to the administration or distribution of estates of deceased persons for the time being in force in Singapore, where it appears to the Commissioner that compensation or interest is payable to an employee under this Act and the employee has died before such payment is made, it shall be lawful for the Commissioner to receive and pay the compensation or interest, without production of a grant of representation, to any one or more of the dependants of the deceased employee or to the estate of the deceased employee.

 [5/2008]

-\*(2) Where it appears to the Commissioner that compensation or interest is payable to an employee under this Act and the employee is mentally incapacitated before such payment is made, it shall be lawful for the Commissioner to receive and pay the compensation or interest to any one or more of the dependants of the employee for the benefit of the employee without the appointment of any deputy for the employee under the Mental Capacity Act 2008.
+(2) Where it appears to the Commissioner that compensation or interest is payable to an employee under this Act and the employee lacks capacity within the meaning of the Mental Capacity Act (Cap.
+177A) before such payment is made, it is lawful for the Commissioner to receive and pay the compensation or interest to any one or more of the dependants of the employee for the benefit of the employee, even if —

-[5/2008]
+(a) there is no donee of a lasting power of attorney which is granted by the employee under the Mental Capacity Act, and under which the employee confers on the donee authority to receive the compensation or interest; and

-[21/2008 wef 01/03/2010]
+(b) there is no deputy who is appointed or deemed to be appointed for the employee by the court under the Mental Capacity Act, and who is conferred power to receive the compensation or interest.

-\*The words “committee or committees of the employee and estate of the employee required under the Mental Disorders and Treatment Act (Cap.
-178)” in section 22(2) will be substituted with the following words when item 1(54)(b) in the Second Schedule to the Mental Health (Care and Treatment) Act 2008 (Act 21 of 2008) is brought into operation:
+[Act 16 of 2016 wef 10/06/2016]

-“deputy for the employee under the Mental Capacity Act 2008”.
+[Act 16 of 2016 wef 10/06/2016]

 ### Compulsory insurance against employer’s liability